 Major Counties:

-- Shawnee County: Home to the state capital, Topeka, it is centrally located in the northeastern quadrant of the state.
+- Shawnee County: The county houses the state capital, Topeka, and is located at the centre of the northeastern part of Kansas.

-- Wyandotte County: Also in the northeastern part, it includes Kansas City, Kansas, and is part of the greater Kansas City metropolitan area.
+- Wyandotte County: Also in the northeast it includes Kansas City, Kansas and is part of greater Kansas City metropolitan area.

 Regional Characteristics:

-- Eastern Kansas: Counties here, such as Douglas and Leavenworth, are generally more populated, with rolling hills, rivers, and a more diverse economy.
+- Eastern Kansas: Areas such as Douglas and Leavenworth are more densely populated where you can have rolling hills, river valleys and a fertile economic base.

 Topographical Features: